donejs/donejs/docs/guides/bitballs.md

 So how do you reconcile performance needs with the certainty that application requirements and the uses of your services will change?

-The answer is making expressive Restful services and client Models and ViewModels that are able to work with them.
+The answer is making expressive RESTful services and client Models and ViewModels that are able to work with them.

 ### Expressive services